7 Tips to Lower Your Summer AC Costs & Stay Comfortable Indoors

 2. Poor Insulation Is Allowing Heat Into Your Home

 Another way heat can enter your home is through cracks and gaps in the walls, windows, or doors.
-Hot air from outside can seep through these openings, increasing your indoor temperature and spiking your cooling costs.
+Hot air from outside can seep through these openings, increasing indoor temperature and spiking your cooling costs.

 7 Tips to Keep Your Home Cool This Summer